z-l-p/film-projector-retrofit/docs/projector-build-guide.md

 Preparation
 ===========

-Purchase parts from the BOM
+Purchase parts from the BOM (insert link to BOM)

-Test and lubricate projector before disassembly
+Test projector with film before disassembly.
+It's important to find any problems before you start hacking!

+Replace belts if necesary.
+In this project you will re-use all belts except for the motor belt.

-Remove unused parts
+Remove unused parts: power transformer, audio amp, motor

+Remove and save the parts that you will re-use later: camtank, lamp holder, black exciter lamp cover, main selector switch (more?)

+Lubricate projector (insert link to service manual)

-Drill holes in projector frame (before installing any delicate stuff)
+Drill holes in projector frame (which holes?)

-3D print new parts
+3D print new parts (insert link to STL files)

 Power Wiring
 ============

-Consult the main diagram for the basic flow.
+Consult the main diagram for the basic flow. (insert diagram link)

 There are 2 possible power sources: A 12V DC adapter with standard coaxial jack or a 3S LiPo battery.
 A 3-position SPDT switch selects DC / OFF / Battery.

-All wiring should be 18AWG (?mm) or larger, because there are high currents involved.
+All wiring should be 18AWG (1mm²) or larger, because there are high currents involved.

 Mount switch, DC jack, and fuse holder in the holes you drilled in projector chassis.